Aftermarket Mustang Part Materials ExplainedLast Updated June 13, 2023 | Meghan Drummond

 ABS is a material with a huge variety of applications and exists not only in your car’s spoiler but also possibly in your tattoo.
-Some tattoo artists have moved to using inks with ABS because of the vibrancy of color that’s possible.
+Some tattoo artists use ink with ABS because of the vibrancy of color that’s possible.
 You can also find ABS in 3d printers and legos.

-Many car manufacturers use ABS Plastic to create the factory standard spoilers and body kits.
-Out of all of these ABS is one of the easiest options to ‘fit’ and is frequently used for trim, bumper covers and some body panels.
+Many car manufacturers use ABS Plastic to create factory-standard spoilers and body kits.
+Out of all of these ABS is one of the easiest options to ‘fit’ and is frequently used for trim, bumper covers, and some body panels.

 One negative to consider is that at extreme heat (like, 752 degrees Fahrenheit extreme) ABS plastic will break down into its components, one of which can cause cancer.
 Quite frankly though, if the ambient temperature is 752 degrees you have other concerns that are much more pressing.

 Each individual carbon fiber is impossibly thin.
 Then several thousand fibers are wound into a yarn.
 Then the yarns are woven into a fabric and combined with epoxy, which allows it to be molded into a shape, like a spacecraft part or a hood for your Mustang.
-Though some think of it as "new" and it is, relatively, carbon fiber has been around for over 60 years.
+Though some think of it as "new", carbon fiber has been around for over 60 years.
 Originally, carbon fiber was used to reinforce missiles in the ’50s.